 Hemorrhoids are a common complaint, with three-quarters of adults experiencing them at some point in their lives.
 These swollen veins that occur in the rectum and around the anus cause discomfort, pain, and sometimes bleeding.
-Board-certified gastroenterologist Asif M. Qadri, MD, of Athens Digestive Healthcare Associates in Watkinsville, Georgia, offers comprehensive help in the form of at-home recommendations, minor medical interventions, and even surgery.
+Board-certified gastroenterologist Asif M. Qadri, MD, of Athens Digestive Healthcare Associates in Watkinsville, Georgia, and serving the surrounding area of Athens, offers comprehensive help in the form of at-home recommendations, minor medical interventions, and even surgery.
 Call the office today if you’re living with hemorrhoids, or you can request an appointment online.

 Hemorrhoids are a result of swelling in the veins of your rectum.
 They may be internal when affecting the lower rectum or external when affecting the anus.
 Swelling is a result of stretched blood vessels that result in inflamed and irritated veins.
 This causes pain and sometimes bleeding.

 Anyone can develop hemorrhoids, but certain people who experience excess pressure in the rectum are at most risk.
 This involves issues with:

 Women who are pregnant are also vulnerable to developing hemorrhoids.